gabrielpsp/Rom-Inspector-pak/README.md

 ✨ Key Features :

 ✅ ROM Size Verification

 Identifies ROMs with suspicious sizes (too small or too large) based on system-specific thresholds, with an option to delete after confirmation.

 ♻️ Duplicate ROM Removal

 Detects and allows you to remove duplicate ROMs per system to save space.

 📄 Missing Covers List

 Scans for ROMs without corresponding cover images and generates a detailed report.

 🗑️ Orphaned Files Detection

 Finds cover images without matching ROMs, with an option to delete.

 🖼️ Cover Resolution Check

 Identifies covers with incorrect resolutions (e.g., not 480x480 or too low), with an option to delete.

 📊 Detailed Statistics

 Generates reports on ROM counts per system, cover usage percentage, and disk usage (ROMs and covers).

 📝 ROM Name Validation

-Checks ROM names for invalid characters and formatting issues, generates a report, and offers options to rename or delete problematic files.
+Checks ROM names for invalid characters and formatting issues, generates a report, and offers options to auto-rename or delete problematic files.

 📦 ZIP ROM Management

 Scans ZIP ROM files, lets you decompress, delete, or skip them, and generates a detailed report with progress feedback.

 ⚙️ Technical Details

 Compatibility: Optimized for TrimUI Brick with NextUI, supports .media folders.

 Interface: Uses minui-list for intuitive menu navigation.